KediyaVis/Regression/NaiveBayes/Intro.md

 - Each word contributes **independently** to the final decision.

  **Mini Exercise:**
-- Ask students: *If you saw the word “Free” in an email, would you consider it spammy?
+- *If you saw the word “Free” in an email, would you consider it spammy?
 Why?*

 ---